ilpropheta/see/README.md

 ### In a nutshell ###

-Inspired by https://github.com/bamos/cpp-expression-parser, I have redesigned the code and I have added some abstractions.
+Inspired by https://github.com/bamos/cpp-expression-parser, I have redesigned the code, provided some abstractions and added some features.

 Already supported features:
 * Unary operators. +, -